seonokkim/mcp-server/README.md

 4. Restart Claude Desktop.

 ## Acknowledgements

-This project is inspired by and builds upon the concepts demonstrated in Alejandro AO's `mcp-server-example`.
-We extend our gratitude to Alejandro for providing a clear and helpful example for the community.
-You can find his original work here: [https://github.com/alejandro-ao/mcp-server-example](https://github.com/alejandro-ao/mcp-server-example).
+This project is largely based on the `mcp-server-example` generously provided by Alejandro AO.
+We have adapted and utilized significant portions of his original work to build this server.
+We extend our sincere gratitude to Alejandro for his excellent example and for making his code available to the community.

+You can find Alejandro AO's original repository here: [https://github.com/alejandro-ao/mcp-server-example](https://github.com/alejandro-ao/mcp-server-example).

 ## License